 Clinical programs such as Medicare Part D MTM require that clinicians engage patients at high levels (i.e. CMR STAR rate) and produce high quality personal medication records and medication action plans.
 The pharmacy resident will obtain a foundational understanding of the concepts of patient engagement, motivational interviewing and patient / prescriber consultation and a guided experience for honing engagement, interviewing and consultation skills.

-The pharmacy resident will apply lean principles and participate in accreditation assessment activities, root cause analysis and process redesign of incident types and workflow redesign and optimization.
+The pharmacy resident will apply lean principals and participate in accreditation assessment activities, root cause analysis and process redesign of incident types and work flow redesign and optimization.

 The pharmacy resident is required to be capable of retrieving medication and disease information from evidence-based sources and formulating a medication management strategy within the context of an evidence-based consensus guideline.

 The pharmacy resident is required to be familiar with drug interaction resources and become proficient in communication of drug interactions to health care providers and patients.
 In addition, the resident will develop an understanding of mapping clinical text into data base format such that it can be queried and used for computerized clinical decision making.